Cometman.com Hoem of the Arcturus Observatory

-Circumhorizon Arc, Parhelic Circle and Circular Halo over Whiting NJ on July 22, 2007
+Circumhorizon Arc, Parhelic Circle and Circular Halo over Whiting, NewJersey on July 22, 2007.

 Cloud Patterns